FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_member_v2.md

 * `admin_state_up` - (Optional) The administrative state of the member.
     A valid value is true (UP) or false (DOWN).

+* `tenant_id` - (Optional) The UUID of the tenant who owns the member.
+    Only administrative users can specify a tenant UUID other than their own.
+    Changing this creates a new member.

 ## Attributes Reference